American3pt14/acyeh2022/README.md

 setwd("C:/...") #Specify file directory donor_file <- fread("1901T-donor-spleen-all-supermerge.csv") #Specify file name
 ```
 The output of the above file should be named `exp_coeff_matrix.csv` and represents the coefficients for the log-log plot of the TCR clonality sizes vs. frequency.
+This is necessary to generate a "prior probability" for downstream Bayesian analysis

+Now, let's download 2 recipient data file (see Zenodo link under samples folder).
+To begin with, we can download the following files: `1901T-Gp1-1-spleen.tsv` and '1901T-Gp1-2-spleen.tsv'.